 The Cathedral of St. Thomas is one of the major landmarks in Mumbai.
 Built in 1718, the cathedral is the highlight of the early British settlement.
 In fact, St Thomas Cathedral was the first Anglican Church in the city and that is why it held tremendous religious significance for the Christian population of Mumbai.
 The Cathedral is a towering monument representing peace and is named after St. Thomas, one of the 12 Disciples of Jesus who also visited India.

-What catches the eyes the most here is the this splendid architecture of Norman and Flemish styles.
-It is a place for those who want to savour different flavours as the market is replete with an array of dazzling fruits, vegetables and poultry along with aromas of the fresh cheese and homemade chocolate.
+What catches the eyes the most here is this splendid architecture of Norman and Flemish styles.
+It is a place for those who want to Savour different flavors as the market is replete with an array of dazzling fruits, vegetables and poultry along with aromas of the fresh cheese and homemade chocolate.

 Located on the Salsette Island, next to the Powai village, Powai Lake is a calm and soothing spot where one can enjoy nature at its best.
-To the east of this lake is Indian Institute of Technology (IIT Mumbai) and National Institute of Industrial Engineering (NITIE).
+To the east of this lake is Indian Institute of Technology (IIT Mumbai) and the National Institute of Industrial Engineering (NITIE).
 There are also various luxurious hotels and housing complexes around the area of the lake.

 Over the years, this area has evolved as the center of art activity in the city and a place where artists, patrons and art lovers can meet and share their passion for art.
-The gallery is recognized nationally and internationally as a centre of contemporary Indian art.
+The gallery is recognized nationally and internationally as a center of contemporary Indian art.
 This interesting gallery hosts shows by local artists and the occasional big names and is also home to Samovar Café.

 St. George Fort

-The reason behind its construction was to provide defence against an expected attack by Napoleon Bonaparte.
-The fort was also used as a storehouse of arms and ammunitions.
+The reason behind its construction was to provide defense against an expected attack by Napoleon Bonaparte.
+The fort was also used as a storehouse of arms and ammunition.
 Between 1889 and 1892, St. George Hospital was constructed at the fort site and its remains can still be seen.
-Rest, most of the fort is in ruins and travellers visit here to find the rich history that is hidden still in its arches and walls.
+Rest, most of the fort is in ruins and travelers visit here to find the rich history that is hidden still in its arches and walls.

 Khotachiwadi also offers the most defining image of Mumbai with tall buildings against the Arabian Sea.
-Most of the houses here are at least a hundred years old and are hand painted in bright colours and are either double or triple storied structures with high ceilings, large rooms and flanked by old-style verandas.
+Most of the houses here are at least a hundred years old and are hand painted in bright colors and are either double or triple storied structures with high ceilings, large rooms and flanked by old-style verandas.
 This is a place that one must visit to experience an important part of Mumbai city.

 Extending from the Worli Fort in the north to Narayan Pujari Nagar in the south, this locality is a popular place of interest in the city.
 Famous for experiencing giant waves during monsoon season, it attracts locals and tourists alike.
 Worli Sea Face features a number of significant attractions like Worli Fort, Haji Ali Dargah and Bandra-Worli Sea Link (Rajiv Gandhi Sea Link).
 Besides, there are a number of high-end restaurants and shopping outlets as well.

 Global Vipassana Pagoda

-Nehru Science Centre
+Nehru Science Center

 To be precise it is a science park and gallery where one can see different aspects of science.
-A major highlight of Nehru Science Centre is the three-dimensional science show which is named ‘Monsters of the Deep’.
+A major highlight of the Nehru Science Centre is the three-dimensional science show which is named ‘Monsters of the Deep’.
 It takes people into an underwater world that seems real and where they can witness mythical monsters.